 I don’t know how I feel about Cory Booker.
 Whenever he speaks, there’s a tone to his voice which rubs me the wrong way.
-Sometimes he makes these videos from his office, and it always seems like he’s being held at knifepoint by ISIS.
+Sometimes he makes these videos from his office, and it always seems like he’s being held at knifepoint by kidnappers.
 “I’m Cory Booker, and I need your help.”
 The man is very talented, he’s very smart, but he also tries too hard.
 Cory Booker is like the Anne Hathaway of politicians.
 Do you know how some people feel about Anne Hathaway?
 Well, that’s how I feel about Cory Booker.
-I like Anne Hathaway a lot, but I don’t like Cory Booker at all, and I’m going to give you six reasons why.
+I like Anne Hathaway a lot, I don’t like Cory Booker at all, and I’m going to give you six reasons why.

 1) Cory Booker is the kid in middle school who — with about a minute left in class — reminds the teacher that they forgot to collect last night’s homework assignment.
 He’ll be like, “Mrs. Smith: I would be remiss if I didn’t remind you that you forgot to collect our homework.
 It’s imperative that our commitment to responsibility is recognized as such, through daily checks and balances.”
 So, the teacher thanks him, collects the homework, and it ticks everyone off.
 You’re like, “Man, why would you do that?”
 And instead of apologizing, Cory Booker doubles down.
 He asks why you didn’t do the homework.
 You’re like, “Guess what, dippy?
 I did do the homework, but other people didn’t, and maybe it’ll be one of us next time.”
 And then he hits you with that high road nonsense.
 He’ll be like, “David.
 Whatever hatred you have in your heart for me, is only surpassed by the love I have in my heart for you.
 You’re like, “Ah, shut up, Cory.”